clementmangin/photoshoot-import/README.md

 For instance, if **Photoshoot Import** is told to rename a file to `photo.jpeg` and import it into a folder where `photo.jpeg` already exists, it will try to import the file by renaming it `photo 1.jpeg`.
 If `photo 1.jpeg` also already exists, it will try to import the file by renaming it to `photo 2.jpeg`, and so on, each time incrementing the number by 1 until the name is finally available and the file can be imported.

 > **Note:** It is preferable to explicitly set a sequence number in the output format, as it can avoid lots of failed attemps at writing files on disk, and thus improve performances.

+## Test and build

+The application can be tested via the following command:

+`xcodebuild -scheme PhotoshootImport -target "PhotoshootImportTests" test`

+The app can be built via the following command:

+`xcodebuild -scheme PhotoshootImport -target "PhotoshootImport archive`

 ## License